iCobiche/iCobiche/README.md

 - 👋 Hi, I’m @iCobiche
 - 👀 I’m interested in Electronic Design, Embedded Software and 3D Printing
-- 🌱 I’m currently learning about CAN communication protocol and MISRA Coding Guidelines.
+- 🌱 I’m currently learning about Python up to get a job as Python Developer
 - 📫 How to reach me:
-  - @iCobiche in instagram
+  - @iCobiche on instagram
+  - @iCobiche on x
-  - @iCobiche in twitter
+  - @iCobiche on tiktok
-  - @iCobiche in linked-in
+  - @iCobiche on linked-in
   - www.jacobocastro.com
+  - www.icobiche.com
+  - Welll, basically iCobiche everywhere

 <!---
 iCobiche/iCobiche is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.